solmazkh114/BikeSharing_FlaskAPI/README.md

 ## run.py

-The run.py script is the main script for your Flask web application, which serves as the entry point for the application.
+The run.py script is the main script for the Flask web application, which serves as the entry point for the application.
 It contains the following components:

 - Imports: The necessary libraries and modules are imported at the beginning of the script, including Flask, render_template, request, os, and pickle.
 It also imports the custom preprocessing module (preprocess.py).